MBA/Master of Arts in Middle Eastern Studies

 Courses for CMES

-Individuals interested in this joint-degree program need to apply to Chicago Booth during Round 1 or Round 2.
+Individuals interested in this joint-degree program need to apply to Chicago Booth during Round One or Round Two.
 There is an additional essay that you will be required to write at that time.
-We will review your application and then send it to the Center for Middle Eastern Studies (CMES) for review.
+We will review your application and then send it to the CMES for review.
 You will find out if you received admission to Chicago Booth at the admissions decision deadline of whichever round you apply.
-Please note that you will find out if you have been admitted to the MA in Middle Eastern Studies program at the Round 2 admissions decision deadline even if you applied for the joint program during Round 1.
+Please note that you will find out if you have been admitted to the MA in Middle Eastern Studies program at the Round Two admissions decision deadline even if you applied for the joint program during Round One.
 Admissions decisions are made completely independent of one another.
 If you have specific questions regarding the MA in Middle Eastern Studies program, please reach out to CMES.

 Apply to Booth